MarcialRosales/rabbitmq-ldap-integration/only-authentication/README.md

 ## 1. Set up OpenLDAP

-To run this scenario, we are going to jump onto the `only-authentication` folder.
-From this folder, we run **OpenLDAP** Within `only-authentication` folder, run `start.sh` script to launch **OpenLDAP**.
+From within the `only-authentication` folder, run `start.sh` script to launch **OpenLDAP**.
 It will run with just one root DN and one user.
 See details below:
   - Root DN: `dc=example,dc=com`
   - Default user's distinguish name `cn=admin,dc=example,dc=com` and password `admin`.